-Most kids love to do group work.
+Most students love to do group work.
 Not only does it break up the routine of a typical class, but it also allows them to be more social, to chat with their friends.
 That last fact is why some teachers shy away from collaborative work: the classroom gets noisy and students get off task.
 So how do you keep students on task during group work?

 Noise is not always a negative thing.
 In fact, noise can be an indication that a lot of learning and engagement is happening in your classroom.
 Imagine if all of your students were involved in an activity that required critical thinking, discussion and debate.
 There would have to be a certain level of noise, right?
 In fact, a steady din can be a sure sign of learning.

 I know, I’m talking about teenagers, most of whom love to socialize.
 I’m no fool – a lot of the time spent in groups is not focused and on task.
 It can be a struggle to make sure they do the work you want them to do.
 However, I believe so much in the power of collaboration that a little effort to make it work is very much worth it.
-Below you will find five strategies that work (most of the time) in my classroom:

 1.Establish clear rules and expectations for group work: